ScienceLogic Events (Zebrium Connector for SL1)

 Before you can view Skylar Automated RCA data on these SL1 pages, you will need to complete the following configuration steps in Skylar Automated RCA and SL1:

-Creating an Authentication Token in Skylar Automated RCA
+Creating an Access Token in Skylar Automated RCA

-You first need to access the Skylar Automated RCA user interface to get an authorization token, which you will use in the SL1 setup.
+You first need to access the Skylar Automated RCA user interface to get an access token that you will use in the SL1 setup.

-To create an authorization token in Skylar Automated RCA:
+To create an access token in Skylar Automated RCA:

 1. In the Skylar Automated RCA user interface, go to the Access Tokens page (Settings () > Access Tokens).